cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/step-by-step-cloudera.rst

 As described in :ref:`cloudera-configuring`, you can use `Cloudera Manager
 <http://www.cloudera.com/content/cloudera/en/products-and-services/cloudera-enterprise/cloudera-manager.html>`__
-to integrate CDAP into a Hadoop cluster by downloading and installing a CDAP CSD (Custom Service Descriptor).
+to integrate CDAP into a Hadoop cluster by :ref:`downloading and installing a CDAP CSD (Custom Service Descriptor) <cloudera-configuring-download>`.
 These instructions show you how to use that CSD with the Cloudera Manager Admin Console *Add Service* Wizard to install CDAP.